edac713/GPTs/GPT-4V(ision)/gpt-4-vision-preview.md

 ## Calculating costs

 Image inputs are metered and charged in tokens, just as text inputs are.
-The token cost of a given image is determined by two factors: its size, and the detail option on each image_url block.
-All images with detail: low cost 85 tokens each. detail: high images are first scaled to fit within a 2048 x 2048 square, maintaining their aspect ratio.
+The token cost of a given image is determined by two factors: its size, and the `detail` option on each image_url block.
+All images with `detail: low` cost 85 tokens each. `detail: high` images are first scaled to fit within a 2048 x 2048 square, maintaining their aspect ratio.
 Then, they are scaled such that the shortest side of the image is 768px long.
 Finally, we count how many 512px squares the image consists of.
-Each of those squares costs 170 tokens.
-Another 85 tokens are always added to the final total.
+Each of those squares costs **170 tokens**.
+Another **85 tokens** are always added to the final total.

 Here are some examples demonstrating the above.

-* A 1024 x 1024 square image in detail: high mode costs 765 tokens
+* A 1024 x 1024 square image in `detail: high` mode costs 765 tokens

-1024 is less than 2048, so there is no initial resize.
+    * 1024 is less than 2048, so there is no initial resize.
-The shortest side is 1024, so we scale the image down to 768 x 768.
+    * The shortest side is 1024, so we scale the image down to 768 x 768.
-4 512px square tiles are needed to represent the image, so the final token cost is 170 * 4 + 85 = 765.
+    * 4 512px square tiles are needed to represent the image, so the final token cost is `170 * 4 + 85 = 765`.
-* A 2048 x 4096 image in detail: high mode costs 1105 tokens
+* A 2048 x 4096 image in `detail: high` mode costs 1105 tokens

-We scale down the image to 1024 x 2048 to fit within the 2048 square.
+    * We scale down the image to 1024 x 2048 to fit within the 2048 square.
-The shortest side is 1024, so we further scale down to 768 x 1536.
+    * The shortest side is 1024, so we further scale down to 768 x 1536.
-6 512px tiles are needed, so the final token cost is 170 * 6 + 85 = 1105.
+    * 6 512px tiles are needed, so the final token cost is `170 * 6 + 85 = 1105`.
-* A 4096 x 8192 image in detail: low most costs 85 tokens
+* A 4096 x 8192 image in `detail: low` most costs 85 tokens

-Regardless of input size, low detail images are a fixed cost.
+    * Regardless of input size, low detail images are a fixed cost.

 ## FAQ